How to be a scientist

 - Science Explorer: An exploratorium at-home book: Loads of activities from the Exploratorium science museum.

 - Do Science: Experiments you can do at home, in a restaurant, or at school.

-- Activities and Experiments: Loads of things you can try from National Geographic magazine.
+- National Geographic: Explore: Loads of things you can try from the world's favorite nature magazine.
 Includes optical illusions, experiments with floating, and how to make your own hurricane in a bowl of water!

 - Science Made Simple: Easy science experiments and science project ideas.

 - Cockeyed Science Club: Some more unusual activities!

 - The Naked Scientists: Kitchen science experiments: 80 very cool experiments you can do at home.

 - Science Hobbyist: Some really good how-to's and easy-to-build projects from Bill Beaty, who lists "crackpot physics" as one of his favorite sports!